We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Flexible working arrangements

-Some employees who have worked with an organisation for twelve months are entitled to request a flexible working arrangement.
+Some employees who have worked with an organisation for 12 months are entitled to request a flexible working arrangement.
 Employees should make these requests in writing.
 As an employer, you must respond within 21 days.

 -